 c.
 Judgment.
 Hear, O Israel, what Jehovah hath said: "I will make them desolate, and the inhabitants about will pass by them hissing (whistling and mockery), they shall bear the reproach of my people," Micah 6:16.

-1) “Therefore, thus saith the LORD; Behold, against this family, do I devise an evil, from which ye shall not remove your necks; neither shall ye go haughtily: for this time is evil,” Micah 2:3.
+1) "Therefore, thus saith the LORD; Behold, against this family, do I devise an evil, from which ye shall not remove your necks; neither shall ye go (into captivity) haughtily: for this time is evil," Micah 2:3.

 2) "For the rich men are full of violence, and the inhabitants thereof have spoken lies, and their tongue is deceitful in their mouth," Micah 6:2.

-3) “Therefore, I shall make thee sick in smiting you!
+3) "Therefore, I shall make thee sick in smiting you!
 I will make thee (you) desolate because of thy (your) sins.
 Thou shalt eat, but not be satisfied, and thy casting down shall be in the midst of thee, and thou shalt take hold, but shalt not deliver, and that which thou deliverest will I give up to the sword.
-Thou shalt sow, but thou shalt not reap: thou shalt tread the olives, but thou shalt not anoint thee with oil; and sweet wine, but shalt not drink (of the) wine,” Micah 6:12-15; Proverbs 19:5.
+Thou shalt sow, but thou shalt not reap: thou shalt tread the olives, but thou shalt not anoint thee with oil; and sweet wine, but shalt not drink (of the) wine," Micah 6:12-15; Proverbs 19:5.
+[Pour it out as a drink offering to your idol god.]

 b.
-Interpretation: Woe unto you that spend the night devising iniquities and evil work upon your beds.
+Explanation: Woe unto you that spend the night devising iniquities and evil work upon your beds.
 When morning comes, you put thine wickedness into practice because you are rich and powerful and perceive that no one can stop you from committing your evil.
 You covet a field and take it with violence.
 You have removed families from their homes, even ones that have been theirs for generations.
 You are full of violence, threats, and murder.
 You speak lies, and your tongue is full of deceit.
 Therefore, I will smite thee and cause you to be desolate because of your sins.
 You shall not go into captivity elated, with pride or haughtily, but in shame and disgrace.

 c.
 Judgment.
 Hear, O Israel, what Jehovah hath said: “Therefore thus saith the LORD; Behold, against this family, do I devise an evil, from which ye shall not remove your necks; neither shall ye go haughtily (but in shame): for this time is evil,” Micah 2:3.
 Jehovah will place His knee upon their necks, for their sins.
 You might remember what recently happened in America before the eyes of the Nation and the world!